javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 fruits.shift(); // take 1 element from the start
 ```

-It's not enough to take and remove the element with the number `0`.
+It's not enough to take and remove the element with the index `0`.
 Other elements need to be renumbered as well.

 The `shift` operation must do 3 things: